Best Time to Trek Everest Base Camp for Senior Travellers

 As important as physical stamina plays a crucial role in the success of the trip, the same goes for the mind as well; if your mind doesn't cooperate with your body well, then it fatigues you inside and outside completely, so make sure to be mentally prepared beforehand.
 Mental preparedness, being engaged in research before the trip, regarding what to expect along the trailhead, keeping realistic expectations and being ready for any kind of unexpected situations, such as limited amenities, changing weather conditions, and unfortunate conditions, and setting a goal that keeps you motivated throughout.

 To keep yourself mentally optimistic, practice meditation, yoga, and download podcasts that you can listen to throughout the trip, download motivating videos and music, so whenever you feel low or less energised, it becomes a reminder.
-Throughout the trek, set a positive mindset, and if you have any doubts, Can I continue the hike, Is this possible for me, turn into I can do it kind of mindset, to keep you focused and consistent.
+Throughout the trek, set a positive mindset, and if you have any doubts, Can I continue the hike, Is this possible for me, turn into an " I can do it kind of mindset, to keep you focused and consistent.

-Consult with the Doctor and Regular Check Up
+Consult with the Doctor and regular check-up

 Emergency Procedures